waggle-sensor/plugin-helloworld-ml/ecr-meta/ecr-science-description.md

 Met.
 Apps, 16: 425-432. https://doi.org/10.1002/met.150

 Friedman, J.H., (2001), Greedy function approximation: a gradient boosting machine.
 Annals of statistics, pp. 1189–1232

+# AI at Edge

+This model uses gradient boosting machines in order to categorize ARM Doppler Lidar data.
+The model takes in a statistical coverage product that provides percent coverage of echoes with SNR > 1, 3, 5, and 10 dB at 200 evenly spaced height levels ranging 0 to 12 km with 60 m spacing for each five minute period.
+The gradient boosting machine will then classify this vertical profile as clear, cloudy, and rainy.
+The gradient boosting machine is implemented in XGBoost which is optimized to use a CUDA-compatible GPU when present.
+The default model uses the statistical coverage of SNR > 3 and 5 dB as that model provided the best testing accuracy.
+However, models that classify using all permutations of the statistical coverage product are provided.

 # Data needed

 The input data are autocorrelation function files from the ARM dlacf.a1 dataset.
 While the algorithm will work on input